Chart Color Schemes

 Caulfield - North was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Caulfield-North has a notable cultural diversity, with 26.9% of its residents speaking a language other than English at home and 36.4% being born overseas.
-The dominant religion in Caulfield-North is Judaism, comprising 45.0% of the population, significantly higher than Greater Melbourne's average of 17.5%.
+Caulfield-North scores highly in cultural diversity, with 26.9% of its population speaking a language other than English at home and 36.4% born overseas.
+The dominant religion is Judaism, comprising 45.0% of people, compared to 1.0% across Greater Melbourne.
 In terms of ancestry, the top three groups are Other (22.4%), Australian (19.1%), and English (15.2%).

 Frequently Asked Questions - Diversity